 Need to repair or install a water heater?
-Call us today at (918) 274-7377 for expert services in Claremore, OK.
-Click here to read our customer testimonials and see why your neighbors in Claremore and Owasso choose us to handle their water heater repairs and installations.
+Call us today at (918) 401-1019 for expert services in Claremore, OK.
+Click here to read our customer testimonials and see why your neighbors in Claremore and Owasso choose us to handle their water heater repairs a?nd installations.

 Every home needs a hot water heater, but not every homeowner makes an effort to maintain their unit if a problem occurs.
 Our team at Half Moon Plumbing specializes in water heater support services.
 Whether you need to repair or replace your unit, or simply need to conduct a maintenance check, we can help.

 What’s the Difference Between Tank and Tankless Water Heaters?

 Your water heater is either a traditional tank model or a tankless unit.
 A tank water heater, also called a storage water heater, is powered by gas, electricity, propane, solar energy, or heating oil.
 Unlike tankless water heaters, a tank unit uses energy at a slower rate, which allows it to store heat for future use.
 Tank water heaters usually last ten to twenty years.